Methuen Divorce Attorneys

 No matter what the other side threw at him it was handled and my best interest was always 100% protected.
 I came out of it better than I could have ever hoped for...

 In a perfect world, you and your spouse could just shake hands and part with no hard feelings.
 While this sometimes does happen, quite often it does not.
 If you and your soon-to-be ex completely agree on such things as division of assets, division of debt, child custody and support, alimony, etc. it is considered an uncontested divorce.
 But, your agreement must be 100 percent; otherwise it is considered a contested divorce.
 Obviously, contested divorces are much more complicated.
 If you find yourself in the midst of a contested divorce, your first action should be to contact an experienced Methuen family law attorney.
-For over a decade, the legal team at DiBella Law Offices, P.C. has been helping residents of New England navigate the contentious waters of disagreeable divorces.
+For nearly two decades, the legal team at DiBella Law Offices, P.C. has been helping residents of New England navigate the contentious waters of disagreeable divorces.
 Call us at (978) 327-5140 today to discuss your situation and learn about you rights during a divorce.

 We encourage you to reach out to our Boston divorce lawyer for advice and representation concerning: